If You're Trying to Lose Weight, Should You Try Whole30? Here's What Registered Dieticians Say

 If a person does end up losing a few pounds, said registered dietitian Jessica Levings, MS, of Balanced Pantry, “the weight loss is unlikely to be sustained when they go back to their normal eating patterns at the end of the 30 days.”

-What Dietitians Think of Whole30 For Weight Loss
+What Dieticians Think of Whole30 For Weight Loss

 Registered dietitian Jackie Ballou Erdos, MS, RD, CDN, owner of Balancing Act Nutrition, warns that although Whole30 makes a lot of claims – with weight loss being one of them – and you may feel desperate to make a change, not everyone will experience what Whole30 promises.